 As for the employment and income situation, supply and demand conditions in the labor market have continued to improve moderately and employee income has also shown a pick-up.

-As for supply and demand conditions in the labor market, the unemployment rate-which had been almost level since last summer-has recently trended moderately downward again; it recorded 3.9 percent in June, falling to the 3-percent level for the first time in four years and eight months, and continued to improve in July as well by registering 3.8 percent (Chart 22).
+As for supply and demand conditions in the labor market, the unemployment rate has trended moderately downward on average, although it posted 4.1 percent in August, after having fallen to the 3-percent level for two months in a row with readings of 3.9 percent in June and 3.8 percent in July (Chart 23).
 New job openings have trended upward again since the beginning of this year.
-In response to these movements, the active job openings-to-applicants ratio also continued its moderate improving trend; they stood at 0.94 in July, recovering to the May 2008 level.
+In response to these movements, the active job openings-to-applicants ratio also continued its moderate improving trend; they stood at 0.95 in August, recovering to the May 2008 level.
 Non-scheduled hours worked have increased at a mild pace, together with the pick-up in manufacturing, while nonmanufacturing has been resilient.
+Meanwhile, the employment conditions DI in the Tankan for all industries and enterprises, affected partly by the hiring of new graduates, remained unchanged in June from the level in March when it moved into "insufficient employment" territory, albeit marginally, but the DI expanded its net "insufficient employment" markedly in September (Chart 24).
+As for the outlook toward December, the overall employment conditions DI is projected to expand its net "insufficient employment" further as manufacturing reduces its net "excessive employment" and nonmanufacturing expands its net "insufficient employment."

-In terms of employment, the year-on-year rate of increase in the number of employees in the Labour Force Survey has recently risen somewhat on average, as a reflection of movements in nonmanufacturing (Chart 23[1]).
+In terms of employment, the year-on-year rate of increase in the number of employees in the Labour Force Survey has recently risen somewhat on average, as a reflection of movements in nonmanufacturing (Chart 25[1]).
 The rate of increase in the number of regular employees in the Monthly Labour Survey has expanded mildly as a whole on a year-on-year basis, supported by the rise in nonmanufacturing, although manufacturing has continued to decline.

-Total cash earnings per employee have begun to bottom out as a whole (Chart 23[2]).
+Total cash earnings per employee have begun to bottom out as a whole, albeit with fluctuations (Chart 25[2]).
 Looking in detail, the year-on-year rate of decline in scheduled cash earnings has still narrowed marginally, with the uptrend in the ratio of part-time employees having exerted downward pressure.
 Nevertheless, scheduled cash earnings per regular employee have almost stopped declining and scheduled cash earnings per hour of part-time employees have accelerated at a very mild pace.
-Non-scheduled cash earnings have turned positive in response to movements in the number of hours worked.
-Meanwhile, special cash earnings in June-July-which comprise over 90 percent of summer bonuses-stood at positive 2.1 percent on a year-on-year basis, increasing for the first time in three years.
+Non-scheduled cash earnings have somewhat accelerated their pace of increase in response to movements in the number of hours worked.

-Employee income has shown year-on-year increases of late, as a reflection of the aforementioned developments in employment and wages (Chart 23[3]).
+Employee income has shown year-on-year increases of late, as a reflection of the aforementioned developments in employment and wages (Chart 25[3]).